morgenman/Computer-Science/Theory of Computation/Theory of Computation.md

 # EQ_CFG = { <G1, G2> | G1 & G2 are CFG ^ L(G1)=L(G2)}
 they derive the same languages
 *Is it decidable?*

+Regular Languages are closed under union and set difference, CFL are closed under union but not set difference

+$\therefore$ EQ_CFG is undecidable

+#